Yattol/swagtail_infoaut/README.md

 # swagtail_infoaut
-swagtail project for infoaut new site
+wagtail project for infoaut new site

 ### Problems and to do list:
--Search
 -Users and groups
 -Streaming ?
 -Huge frontend improvement